Presentation and Status in Health Basket

 Overdose

-Since excessive doses of Veltassa may result in hypokalaemia, serum potassium levels should be monitored.
+Since excessive doses may result in hypokalaemia, serum potassium levels should be monitored.
 Patiromer is excreted after approximately 24 to 48 hours, based on average gastrointestinal transit time.
 If it is determined that medical intervention is required, appropriate measures to restore serum potassium may be considered.

 Important notes